Health Studies

 Breadth Requirements: Social and Behavioural Sciences

-HLTD47H3 - Special Topics in Health: Advanced Topics in Health and Wellness
+HLTD47H3 - Advanced Topics in Health and Wellness

 An examination of a current topic in health and wellness.
 Topics may include: disability, addiction, psychosocial wellbeing, social activism around health issues, Wellness Indices, Community Needs and Assets Appraisals.
 The course will focus on the contributing historical, social, and/or cultural factors, as well as relevant health policies.

-Prerequisite: Completion of 1.5 credits at the C-Level in HLT courses from the program requirements from one of the Major/Major Co-operative programs in Health Studies
+Prerequisite: 1.5 credits at the C-level from the program requirements from the Major/Major Co-op programs in Health and Society

 Breadth Requirements: Social and Behavioural Sciences